Standard of Conduct

 - Failure to comply with directions of college officials acting in the performance of their duties.

-- Conduct that adversely affects the student’s suitability as a member of the academic community.
+- Conduct that adversely affects the student’s suitability as a member of the college community.

 Standards 1-3 respond to Jewell’s Honor Code.
 Charged violations of Standards 1-3 are subject to review by both the Honor Council and the Standard of Conduct Review Board.